Things to see and do in Sainte Mère Église during your camping holiday in Normandy

 Your camping accommodation in Normandy, the starting point for your visit to Sainte Mère Eglise!

-If you’d like to discover Normandy in complete freedom, and more specifically Saint Mère Eglise and the Cotentin Bay, discover our mobile home rentals and camping pitches in Normandy with direct access to the beach!
+If you’d like to discover Normandy in complete freedom, and more specifically Saint Mère Eglise and the Cotentin Bay, discover our mobile homes and camping pitches in Normandy with direct access to the beach!
 In season, enjoy swimming in our heated indoor pool, and take advantage of the many services, entertainment and leisure activities offered by a 4-star campsite where calm, rest and relaxation are the order of the day!